framer

 }

-Options configures framing behavior.
+Options configures framing behavior used by constructors.

 type Protocol